pendle-finance/documentation/docs/information/basics/primary-functions.md

 Users will be able to claim the accrued yield through Pendle at any given time.

 :::note
-Claiming accrued yield will incur gas fees on the Ethereum blockchain.
+Claiming accrued yield will incur gas fees on the blockchain.
 :::

 ## Liquidity Provision